 Portland has a wide range of activities, events, shops, and food.
 It has something for everyone, so don’t be fooled by the “keep Portland weird” motto that seems to follow it around.
-While it can be “weird”, hello naked bike ride, it also has a more sophisticated and fun side.
-We are known for our great coffee, you may have heard of Stumptown Coffee?
+While it can be “weird” - hello naked bike ride - it also has a more sophisticated and fun side.
+We are known for our great coffee and variety of food.
 We also have many art galleries, individually owned shops, multiple breweries, and outdoor activities.

 Portland is great because we get to experience all four seasons.
 Our weather is very mild year-round, which makes it a fun and comfortable place to be.
 While it does rain, there are many activities to keep you busy and it does not stop most Portlanders from enjoying the outdoors.
 Check out some of our favorite places in Portland, and photos of our residents enjoying them, below.